If you can’t find the answer you’re looking for, don’t hesitate to contact us.

 What are the Stay/Inn Packages?

-Stay at the charming Lindsey Hotel in the heart of Rockland or in the charming home of Captain Noah's parents (the previous owners of the Taber) directly before or after your cruise.
+Stay at one of the Historic Inns of Rockland or in the charming home of Captain Noah's parents (the previous owners of the Taber) directly before or after your cruise.
 Read more about our exclusive Sail + Stay Packages.

 Schedule + Planning